 Gun fit is another important aspect to purchasing a double rifle.
 A great number of used double rifles were stocked to specific measurements either for a client or for stock, others have been restocked in a similar manner and others altered to suit.
 As such length of pull, drop and cast can vary from one rifle to another.
 Be sure that when you mount the rifle your dominant eye lines up immediately with the sights and what you are pointing at.
 If the foresight bead sits high up in relation to the rear sight, then chances are the stock does not have enough drop and the rifle will shoot high.
 Conversely if the foresight bead disappears behind the rear sight then clearly there is too much drop and the rifle will shoot low.

-Most rifles will be cast off for right handed shooters and those with a cheekpiece will have more cast at heel and toe than a stock without one.
-To obtain some idea of whether the cast suits you, make sure that the foresight bead is central to the V in the express sight.
-If it is of to one side first check the rearsight has not been deliberately offset, if not then consider altering the cast.
+Most rifles will be 'cast off' for right-handed shooters and those with a cheekpiece will have more cast at heel and toe than a stock without one.
+To obtain some idea of whether the cast suits you, make sure that the foresight bead is central to the 'V' in the express sight.
+If it is off to one side, first check the rearsight has not been deliberately offset, if not then consider altering the cast.

 Last look at the length of pull.
 An old wives tale is to put the butt of the stock in the crook of your arm and then see where you trigger finger reaches to.
 If it fits, the ball of your trigger finger should comfortably reach the trigger, if you cannot reach the trigger, it is too long and if too much of your finger wraps around the trigger then the stocks too short.
 However, it is probably advisable to have the stock shorter rather than longer as in a quick shooting situation you do not want the butt of the rifle catching under your armpit as you raise the rifle.